Early Retirement Works Better When the Life You Want Is Easier to Sustain

 It is easy to picture early retirement as clean math: save enough, invest well, and leave work sooner.
 That frame is appealing because it turns a deeply human transition into a single target.

-But for most households, early retirement is not just about whether the portfolio can support you.
+But for most households, early retirement is not only about whether the portfolio can support you.
 It is about whether the life you want can be sustained for a longer period of time.
 That distinction matters.

-Leaving full-time work earlier can shorten the years you have to save, lengthen the years your assets must support spending, and create new decisions about Social Security and health coverage.
-For people born in 1960 or later, starting Social Security at 62 reduces a $1,000 full‑retirement‑age benefit to about $700 per month.[1]
-And retirement rarely unfolds exactly as planned.
+For people born in 1960 or later, starting Social Security at 62 reduces a $1,000 full‑retirement‑age benefit to about $700 per month.
+[1]

-In EBRI’s 2024 Spending in Retirement Survey, 58% of retirees said they retired earlier than expected, and 31% said their spending was at least a little higher than they could afford.[2]
-So the better question is not only, “How fast can I get out?”
-It is, “What kind of life am I asking this plan to support?”
+Retirement also rarely unfolds exactly as planned.
+In a 2024 national survey, 58% of retirees said they retired earlier than expected, and 31% said their spending was at least a little higher than they could afford.
+[2] A narrow target can miss the real sources of pressure.

 Lower the load your plan must carry